-Figure 1 The knowledge cycle implemented with Al methods and tools.
+Figure 1 The knowledge cycle implemented with AI methods and tools.

-Knowledge creation is one of the basic components of organizational learning, which refers to the skills and processes of creating new knowledge by doing within a working organization [27].
-To reach this goal, medical knowledge, organizational knowledge and clinical information must be effectively represented and integrated to assist patient and citizen care.
-From a technological viewpoint, KM can be implemented within a careflow management system (CfMS) [28,29] or a service-flow management system [30].
-A CfMS acts as a component of the health information system (HIS) to completely define, create and manage the execution of careflows.
-A CfMS involves dedicated procedures through which administrative and supervisory tasks. such as sharing documents and information or assigning commitment for task execution, are passed from a care giver to another one according to a process definition.
-This consists of a network of activities and their relationships, criteria to indicate the start and termination of the process, and information about the individual activities.
+553 Knowledge creation is one of the basic components of organizational learning, which refers to the 554 skills and processes of creating new knowledge by 555 doing within a working organization [27].
+To reach 556 this goal, medical knowledge, organizational knowl-557 edge and clinical information must be effectively 558 represented and integrated to assist patient and 559 citizen care.
+From a technological viewpoint, KM 560 can be implemented within a careflow management 561 system (CfMS) [28,29] or a service-flow management 562 system [30].
+A CfMS acts as a component of the 563 health information system (HIS) to completely 564 define, create and manage the execution of care-565 flows.
+A CfMS involves dedicated procedures 566 through which administrative and supervisory tasks.
+567 such as sharing documents and information or 568 569 assigning commitment for task execution, are passed from a care giver to another one according 570 to a process definition.
+This consists of a network of 571 activities and their relationships, criteria to indi-572 cate the start and termination of the process, and 573 information about the individual activities.
+574 assertive community treatment and communitybased practices.
+The latter model seems particularly suited for implementing socio-technical learning strategies [32].
+Community-based research attempts to improve academic research by valuing the contribution that community groups make in the development of knowledge.
+To this end, researchers and practitioners share goals, problems and interests on specific issues, solve new problems using their knowledge and find innovative solutions for new problems.
+This requires the development of a "distributed" team identity by facilitating the conversion of implicit into explicit knowledge and vice versa.
+As an example, the Italian Amyloidosis Network is implementing community-based research strategies to deal with amyloidosis, a rare severe disease which refers to a variety of conditions in which amyloid proteins are abnormally deposited in organs and/or tissues.
+The Italian network for amyloidosis involves 62 biomedical centers and the diagnostic and therapeutic guidelines are approved each year during the annual society meeting [33].
+A national portal with all information and contacts related to amyloidosis has been implemented.
+The goal of the portal is to provide all participating communities to share the latest development of research, the latest treatment protocols and a shared health care record management system, based on standard terminologies and domain specific ontologies.